 The Dictionary of Sydney relies on a passionate team of volunteers to assist us in our work.
 Our volunteers have an extraordinary range of talents and skills they bring to the Dictionary and we are extremely grateful to them for their hard work and dedication.

 The Dictionary has more than 300 volunteer authors who give their work to the project.
 A full list of authors published to date can be found here.

 Nicole Cama is a professional historian, curator and content strategist specialising in public history and the history of the Sydney area.
 Nicole’s many areas of research include World War I, maritime history, intellectual property and family history research.
 She is the Executive Officer of the History Council of NSW.
-You can hear her on Wednesday mornings on 2SER presenting the Dictionary of Sydney’s weekly radio segment.
+You can read her Dictionary entries here, and hear her on Wednesday mornings on 2SER presenting the Dictionary of Sydney’s weekly radio segment.

 Dr Neil Radford

 Neil joined the Dictionary team in July 2012.
 He is a librarian with qualifications from the Universities of Sydney, NSW and Chicago.
 He has worked in the libraries of the Universities of Sydney and Chicago, and has taught librarianship at the University of Illinois and in Tasmania.
 He was University Librarian at the University of Sydney 1980-1996.
 He indexes scholarly books for academic colleagues and has indexed three 19th century local newspapers for Leichhardt Library.
 Neil’s expertise in relation to the application of the Dictionary’s subject terms has been invaluable.
 His entries for the Dictionary can be read here.

 Ross joined the Dictionary team as a volunteer in 2015, after having been an early Dictionary of Sydney Trust board member.
 He is an independent librarian who was formerly the Director of Collections, Digital & eScholarship Services at the University of Sydney.